Matthew-Davey/dotnet-semver/README.md

-    meta[data] <value>     - Sets the metadata value. next <version>         - Format incremented specific version without saving it. <version> must be one of [major|minor|patch]. tag                    - Print the tag for the current .semver file. format <format>        - Find the .semver file and print a formatted string from this.
+    meta[data] <value>     - Sets the metadata value. next <version>         - Format incremented specific version without saving it. <version> must be one of [major|minor|patch]. tag                    - Print the tag for the current .semver file. format [-n] <format>   - Find the .semver file and print a formatted string from this..

 DOTNET CLI WRAPPERS:
     build [args]           - Executes dotnet build, passing the current semver as a switch.